Mpox: Symptoms, testing, care and treatment

 Stay in isolation until they tell you that you no longer have to isolate.

-• your scabs have fallen off on their own, and
+• scabs have fallen off on their own, and

-• your skin is healing and has a light pink or shiny pearl appearance
+• skin is healing and has a light pink or shiny pearl appearance

-Do not leave your home unless you need urgent medical care.
-Tell your health care provider about your infection before an in-person appointment, when possible.
+Do not leave your home unless you need urgent medical care or for other emergencies.
+Have necessities, such as medication and groceries, delivered to your home.
+Tell your health care provider about your infection before an in-person appointment, if possible.

 Avoid contact with people

-Avoid directly touching other people, including through sexual contact.
+Avoid directly touching other people, even if they're fully vaccinated against mpox.
+This includes avoiding sexual contact.

-Where possible, avoid contact with people who are at risk of more severe disease, such as:
+Where possible, avoid all contact with people who are at risk of more severe disease, such as:

 • people who are pregnant

 Limit contact with others from outside the home.
-This includes not having visitors inside the home, except your health care provider (if needed).
+This includes not having visitors inside your home, except health care providers or other trained professionals if needed.

 If you live with others, isolate in a separate space.
-For example, use a private room for sleeping and use a separate washroom whenever possible, especially if you have:
+For example, use a private room for sleeping and use a separate washroom if possible, especially if you have:

 • weeping lesions

-• lesions that are hard to cover, such as on the face
+• lesions that are hard to cover, such as on the face, neck and hands

 If a private room for sleeping isn't available, separate your bed as far away as possible from others.